Octavius-Dante/Arthelais/B-Important-Topics/Fiori_execution_2/Readme.md

 - open the terminal and access the directory of the current project
 - type > "ui5 serve"
-- the ui5 command should be present in package.json file
+- this "ui5 serve" command should be present in package.json

 ```json

 {